Law, J.D. & Sociology, M.S. Dual Degree

-The School of Law and the Department of Sociology and Anthropology offer a dual degree program (J.D./M.A.).
-This specialized program combined the J.D. and M.A. degrees, broadly focusing on the relationship between law and society.
+Saint Louis University School of Law and SLU's Department of Sociology and Anthropology offer a dual-degree program (J.D./M.S.).
+This specialized program combines the J.D. and M.S., broadly focusing on the relationship between law and society.
 The dual degree capitalizes on the advantages of legal training and social science research expertise.
-Graduates of the J.D./M.A. program are in demand in jobs requiring skill in gathering and analyzing information, interpreting legal issues and implementing administrative policy.
+Graduates of the J.D./M.S. are prepared to interpret legal issues and implement administrative policy.

-Students wishing to enter the J.D./M.A. program must fulfill all admission requirements for the School of Law and the Department of Sociology and Anthropology.
+Students wishing to enter the J.D./M.S. program must fulfill all admission requirements for the School of Law and the Department of Sociology and Anthropology.
 They must apply to each separately.
-Students may apply to both schools during the same admission period, or may wait to apply to the M.A. program during their first year in the School of Law.
+Students may apply to both schools during the same admission period or wait to apply to the M.S. program during their first year in the School of Law.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.